Elevating Quality, Safety, and Trust in Telehealth and Compounding

 503A compounding pharmacies and 503B outsourcing facilities—whether your local neighborhood pharmacy that has served a community for generations or the affiliated pharmacies and outsourcing facilities of a telehealth provider like Hims & Hers—adhere to a strict set of laws and other requirements to operate legally.
 For 503A compounding pharmacies that means complying with state and Boards of Pharmacy regulations.
 503B outsourcing facilities are directly regulated by the FDA.
 These are non-negotiable laws and regulations that distinguish between legitimate compounding pharmacies and bad actors.

 At Hims & Hers, we believe that meeting regulatory requirements should be the starting point, not the benchmark for quality and safety.
 We believe companies like ours should be open with customers about how we ensure safety and follow the rules.
 This includes, clear practices for supply chain and sourcing, testing, labeling, employee training, ethical standards, handling issues, and product safety.
-We plan to share how we evaluate and maintain these principles in a framework that we will release publicly.

 Our intent is that this framework serve as a trusted marker, not only for Hims & Hers, but for compounders and telehealth providers generally who are willing to commit to safety, quality, and transparency.
 By being transparent with our principles, we want to make it easier for patients and providers to identify and trust pharmacies and companies who prioritize integrity and patient care—ensuring confidence in every prescription filled.
 We invite others in the industry to join us in adhering to these principles.